bitbek7/demo/README.md

 # demo
-This is my  first repository in Github i am trying to learn how it works
+This is my  first repository in Github i am trying to learn how it works.
+Owner: Bibek pujara.